rjasino/cs102-activities/README.md

 3\. ...

-Select product to add: 1,2
+Select product to add: 1

-Quantity: 2,1
+Quantity: 2

+Add more? (y/n): y

 -----------------------------------------------